Monday, August 25, 1969

 From “The Beatles Recording Reference Manual – Volume 5” by Jerry Hammack

-The day ended with the creation of a safety copy of the master tape.
-Both the master and the copy were taken away by engineer Geoff Emerick and brought to Apple Studios to be cut to disc by Malcolm Davis.
-The album was the first UK one to not be cut at EMI by Harry Moss.
+The day concluded with the creation of a safety copy of the album’s master tape.
+Both the master and the safety copy were taken by engineer Geoff Emerick to Apple Studios, where Malcolm Davis cut the album to disc.
+Notably, “Abbey Road” became the first UK Beatles album not to be cut at EMI by Harry Moss.

 Editing • Editing of master